-Ropes Backpacking Adventure – This trip will be has been relaunched for Aug 31-Sept 3, please register below if you’re interested.
-Space is limited!
+Ropes Backpacking Adventure – This trip has been relaunched for Aug 31-Sept 3.
+Please register for the waitlist below if you are interested.

 We are so sorry to inform you that ALL Screech Owl, Kestrel, Arts and Kingfisher camps are cancelled for the 2020 season.
 Please know that the decision to cancel these camps was extremely difficult for Wild Earth.
 We know how much our camp families and instructors look forward to our summer camp.
 We will miss you all in the woods this summer.
 Ultimately, we determined that the need for clear communication, body awareness and control, and the ability to maintain social distance makes these camps difficult to run with young children.
 As well, these camps rely so much on large group gathering time during the day, and it would be impossible to maintain an engaging, safe, and healthy camp for campers and instructors alike.